San Antonio veterinary hospital, kennel battle canine influenza outbreak

 Canine influenza has been around for 40 years, but in 2004, a scientific investigation confirmed a mysterious respiratory illness affecting Greyhounds was actually caused by equine influenza A H3N8.
 The virus has since been recognized as a new "dog-specific lineage of H3N8," according to the Centers for Disease Control and Prevention.

 Since its introduction into the canine population in 2004, the H3N8 virus has since been identified in 38 states, including Texas.

 "I think the important thing is that when it gets in your facility, it is so contagious you have to practically shut down to clean so that you don't infect other dogs," Wright explains.

 Out of all the cases of known and suspected canine influenza from this outbreak, only three of the dogs became very ill.
-One of sickest dogs was a clinic dog that had recently undergone a blood transfusion and therefore more susceptible to disease.
+One of sickest dogs was a clinic dog that had recently undergone a blood transfusion and, therefore, was more susceptible to disease.
 All of the animals recovered, Wright says.

 In this case, she says, the hospital was not aggressive in vaccinating against the influenza strain, simply because they had not documented any cases prior to this outbreak.

 Prevention was far easier than the cure, Wright adds.